 - Add all the ingredients for the salad into a small bowl and squeeze the half lime over the salad.

-- Mix the salad with your hands (or tongs if you are so inclined).
+- Mix the salad with your hands (or tongs if you are inclined).

 Work the plate

-- Put rice in a little bowl push it down with a spoon.
+- Put rice in a small bowl and push it down with a spoon.
 Turn it out onto the plate.

-- Add the chicken on top of the rice mountain and pour over a good glug of curry sauce.
+- Add the chicken to the rice mountain and pour over a good glug of curry sauce.

 - Arrange the salad on the place and place a lime wedge for some more tang.